apolopena/gitpod-laravel-starter/README.md

 Save the file and refresh the preview browser when the debugger is in the IDE.

-If all else fails stop the debugger, launch the "Listen for Xdebug" launch configuration again and refresh the preview browser.
 This will open a temporary PHP file that has all the blade directives converted to `php` tags, you may set additional breakpoints in this code as well.
-Do not edit the code in these temporary files as it they be disposed and are only derived for that debugging session.
+Do not edit the code in these temporary files as it they be disposed at any time and are only derived for that debugging session.

+If you are having trouble, launch the "Listen for Xdebug" launch configuration again and refresh the preview browser.

 <br />

 ## Tailing the Xdebug Log

    1. Open a new terminal in gitpod
    2. Run the command: `tail -f /var/log/xdebug.log`

 <br />

 ## phpMyAdmin ##

 phpMyAdmin is a tool that handles MySQL administration over the web.
 This tool is very powerful and can be essential when developing MySQL powered systems especially in the cloud.
 For more information on what phpMyAdmin can do, check out the [official documentation](https://www.phpmyadmin.net/docs/), the [user guide](https://docs.phpmyadmin.net/en/latest/user.html) or just dabble around on the [demo server](https://www.phpmyadmin.net/try/).

+### Installing phpMyAdmin
+phpMyAdmin is installed automatically by default.
+A phpMyAdmin installation directive is available in `starter.ini` that allows you to omit the installation if you like.
+The phpMyAdmin installation is done in the Docker image which makes it prone to caching so special steps may need to be taken in order to get the phpmyadmin installation directive in `starter.ini` to work properly.
+See [here](https://github.com/apolopena/gitpod-laravel8-starter/issues/28) for more details.

 ### Security Concerns